5. Apr 26, ab 9.130 €

 Day 3 – Tokyo | Kyoto

 Breakfast at the hotel is followed by a morning excursion to Tokyo's Ginza district.
 Named for the silver mint located here in the 17th and 18th centuries, Ginza is now the city's largest upmarket shopping district.
-After a short, guided walking tour of the area's landmarks, enjoy free time to explore the many department stores, boutiques, and art galleries.
-Late morning, transfer to the train station and board the bullet train to Kyoto.
-A traditional Japanese bento box lunch will be provided to enjoy onboard.
-Upon arrival in Kyoto, check in to the Hotel Okura Kyoto for two nights.
+After a short, guided walking tour of the area's landmarks, explore the myriad department stores, boutiques, and art galleries.
+Leaving Ginza, transfer to the train station to catch the bullet train and enjoy a bento box lunch en route to Kyoto.
+Check in to the Hotel Okura Kyoto for two nights.
 Dinner is independent.

 Day 4 -- Kyoto